Nurse Jackie: Critical reception

 The premiere of Nurse Jackie was met with generally positive reviews from critics, and received a Metacritic rating of 76 out of 100.
 Entertainment Weekly gave the first episode a B+, stating "Edie Falco brings a genial forcefulness to Nurse Jackie."
 New York magazine called the Showtime series "smart, acrid, alternately sharp and sentimental" and "the best series yet in the cable channel's ongoing meditation on the nature of addiction ... and the setting for a truly breakthrough female character."
 James Poniewozik from Time magazine ranked Nurse Jackies episode "Tiny Bubbles" (106) as 5th on his Top 10 Episodes of 2009 list.
 Variety and Salon struck the primary sour notes, with Variety noting, "The series increasingly feels like all style and limited substance – a star showcase that's less 'triumphant return' than 'Nice to have you back, but...'"
+However, it was criticized by New York State Nurses Association, who claimed that the title character's violations of the nursing Code of Ethics promoted a negative image of nurses.